alessio-ds/torn-leveling-targets/README.md

 - Quantity of targets to display

-- If you want to include active players
+- If you want to include active players (press enter to say NO)

 Depending on the quantity of targets you pick, it will take more or less time.